Russellville, Arkansas

-Russellville is the county seat and largest city in Pope County, Arkansas, United States, with a 2021 estimated population of 29,338.
+Russellville is the county seat of and the largest city in Pope County, Arkansas, United States, with a 2022 estimated population of 29,133.
 It is home to Arkansas Tech University.
 Arkansas Nuclear One, Arkansas' only nuclear power plant is nearby.
 Russellville borders Lake Dardanelle and the Arkansas River.

 It is the principal city of the Russellville Micropolitan Statistical Area, which includes all of Pope and Yell counties.
+Under Arkansas Code Title 14, Russellville is a city of the first class.

 History

 Settlement

 Before the town was named Russellville, its vicinity was known as Chactas Prairie, The Prairie, or Cactus Flats.
 Located on the southern edge of the Ozark Mountains and north of the Arkansas River, this setting was an ideal settlement area.

-In the early 19th century, Osage from Missouri hunted frequently in the valley where Russellville is now located.
-Between 1818 and 1828, the area was within a Cherokee reservation, but the Cherokee people were forcibly moved to Indian Territory (present-day Oklahoma) in 1828, and the land was made available for white settlers by the United States federal government.
+Throughout the 18th century into the early 19th century, seasonal movements of the seminomadic Osage Indians from western Missouri brought them annually into Arkansas, including the valley where Russellville is now located.
+Between 1815 and 1828, the area was within a Cherokee reservation.
+Under a new treaty concluded on May 6, 1828, the western boundary of Arkansas was established, with seven million acres west of Arkansas in Indian Territory (present-day Oklahoma) provided to the Cherokees "forever."
+The Cherokees agreed to leave the Arkansas lands within 14 months.

 The first house in what is now Russellville, a one-and-a-half-story hand-hewn log house, was built by J.C.
 Holledger in 1834 and purchased the next year by Dr. Thomas Russell.
-The first business to be established in the town was an 18 ft by 24 ft general retail store started by Jacob Shinn in 1854.
+One of the first businesses to be established in the town was a store opened in the 1840s by brothers James Madison and Benjamin "B.D.R."
+Shinn.
+In 1852, with a cash capital of $500, Benjamin's son, Jacob Shinn established one of the first general stores—just down the road from the log home of Thomas Russell—in an 18 ft by 24 ft building.
 Shinn replaced the wood structure store with a masonry structure, a building completed in 1876 and which, still standing today, is known as the Shinn Building.
 It was built at the junction of an east–west road from Lewisburg to Clarksville and a north–south road between Dover and the military road crossing at Norristown on the Arkansas River.
-The intersection is now Main Street and Denver (formerly River) Street respectively.
+The intersection is now West Main Street and Denver Avenue (formerly River Street).
+Before the construction of the masonry building, the existing store was moved to the back of Shinn's property and, during construction, continued in operation.